 - Instructors: Get the mobile app for paperless exams!

 - Keep your mistakes and second-thoughts digital!
 The Canon printers installed across campus in the fall of 2018 feature misprint-reduction technology.
-The “Print Anywhere” feature allows you to send a print job from your office or your mobile device, and pick it up at any new Canon device on campus.
+The “Print Anywhere” feature allows you to send a print job from your office or your mobile device, and pick it up at any Canon device on campus.
 Your print jobs wait in your personal, secure print queue for 24 hours, and they only print out when you tell them to.
 This reduces paper waste caused by unintended or premature print jobs.

 - Bring reusable shopping bags instead of accepting new paper or plastic bags.